shubham1172/SRM/README.md

 <h1 align="center"> Simple RISC Machine </h1>

-SRM is a Turing complete 16-bit RISC CPU based on the Harvard architecture.
+SRM is a Turing complete 16-bit RISC CPU based on the Von Neumann architecture.
 It is inspired by the SAP processor by Albert Paul Malvino and Ben Eater's <a href="https://eater.net/8bit">8-bit computer</a>.
 It is created using <a href="http://www.cburch.com/logisim/">Logisim</a>.

 <p align="center">
     <img src="./docs/images/circuit.png" alt="circuit.png"/>